 Of all the major business hubs of this vast country, we have found ourselves relocating to Bangaluru, the city formerly known as Bangalore.
 If precedent is worth anything, this recent name change will not be straightforward.
-Mumbai is still referred to as Bombay by the majority of the population, as Kolkata is still Calcutta to those not in the know.
-For better or for worse we are trying to refer to the city as Bangaluru, but regardless of name the place is still the massive, heaving metropolis it has been for a very long time.
+Most of the population still calls Mumbai Bombay, as Kolkata is still Calcutta to those not in the know.
+For better or worse, we are trying to refer to the city as Bangaluru.
+However, regardless of name, the place is still the massive, heaving metropolis it has been for a long time.

-Through the heaving mass of people straining at the ramp’s barriers one man is waving to us and rushing to help get our luggage into a car.
-It’s our driver, a young man by the name of Das who shyly hides behind a large bushy moustache and neatly-pressed clothes.
-His English skills do not stretch far beyond, “Hello Madam,” but he keeps a phrasebook in the glove compartment and its well-worn state leads us to believe that we will communicate more easily in the future.
+Through the heaving mass of people straining at the ramp's barriers, one man is waving to us and rushing to help get our luggage into a car.
+Our driver, Das, a young man, shyly hides behind a large, bushy mustache and neatly pressed clothes.
+His English skills do not stretch far beyond "Hello Madam."
+Regardless, he keeps a phrasebook in the glove compartment, and its well-worn state leads us to believe we will communicate more easily.
 English is the unofficial language of India, used to bridge gaps between speakers of the many languages spoken across the land.

 We weave our way through the heavy and eclectic traffic.
-A horse and cart driven by a young boy plods along on one side of us; a massive, lopsided and overcrowded bus pushed forwards on the other.
-A sea of motorbikes and autorickshaws try their best to get ahead of the rest of us in a haze of black exhaust, while a sacred cow dozing in the middle of the road brings everything to a complete halt a little further ahead.
-The last time we came down this road there were camels walking through the traffic.
-In five minutes in India you will encounter each and every stereotype you will have heard of before you arrived, and then discover new sights you could not possibly have imagined.
+A horse and cart driven by a young boy plods along one side of us; a massive, lopsided, overcrowded bus pushed forward on the other.
+A sea of motorbikes and autorickshaws try their best to get ahead of the rest of us in a haze of black exhaust while a sacred cow dozing in the middle of the road brings everything to a complete halt a little further ahead.
+The last time we came down this road, camels walked through the traffic.
+In five minutes in India, you will encounter every stereotype you would have heard of before you arrived and then discover new sights you could not have imagined.

-Though favored by the British during the days of the Empire for its more forgiving climate, and known to this day as a “Garden City,” this is still a metropolis with all of the problems of other parts of India: poverty, pollution, and overpopulation.
-There is a very good reason why India is held up as the “litmus test” for travelers: if you can survive it here, you can survive anywhere.
+Though favored by the British during the days of the Empire for its more forgiving climate and known to this day as a "Garden City," this is still a metropolis with all of the problems of other parts of India: poverty, pollution, and overpopulation.
+There is a good reason why India is the "litmus test" for travelers.
+If you can survive it here, you can survive anywhere.

-However, this should not be a deterrent for any of the many, many foreign workers who find themselves posted to this part of the world.
-Bangaluru has for a very long time been home to a large and active expatriate community, and the city is one that seemingly reinvents itself every few weeks, with more and more “foreigner friendly” places springing up out of the blue.
-It seems today every cuisine under the sun is represented in restaurants throughout the city, and tourists are slowly starting to realize the temples and markets here are as good as any in Delhi or Mumbai.
+However, this should not deter many foreign workers who find themselves posted to this part of the world.
+Bangaluru has, for a very long time, been home to a large and active expatriate community.
+The city seemingly reinvents itself every few weeks, with more and more "foreigner friendly" places springing up.
+Today, you can find every cuisine under the sun in restaurants throughout the city.
+Tourists are slowly realizing the temples and markets here are as good as any in Delhi or Mumbai.

 |The local markets.